-Driven by the new innovation mechanism, it integrates with the new technology in the information age, and analyzes the teaching and research behavior based on data-driven, and finally completes the research with the help of teachers, realizing the transformation from "teaching" to "learning" ^[4].
-For example, Wang YONGGU et al. ^[5] extracted digital portrait model based on big data driven research paradigm and generated corresponding intervention strategies.
-In addition, Haiyan senior high school in Jiaxing City, Zhejiang Province, has constructed a "three-dimensional practice paradigm of" one teacher, one excellent class "based on school-based curriculum resources to improve the level of school-based teaching and research and research writing ^[6].
+Driven by the new innovation mechanism, it integrates with the new technology in the information age, and analyzes the teaching and research behavior based on data-driven, and finally completes the research with the help of teachers, realizing the transformation from "teaching" to "learning" [4].
+For example, Wang YONGGU et al. [5] extracted digital portrait model based on big data driven research paradigm and generated corresponding intervention strategies.
+In addition, Haiyan senior high school in Jiaxing City, Zhejiang Province, has constructed a "three-dimensional practice paradigm of" one teacher, one excellent class "based on school-based curriculum resources to improve the level of school-based teaching and research and research development from three dimensions of classroom grinding, theme forum and scientific research writing [6].
 Yichang city of Hubei Province also promotes the combination of excellent courses and school-based teaching and research from the perspective of regional teaching and research, which shows that the application of excellent courses in practical teaching and research under the Internet environment has certain research significance.

 To sum up, the popularization and application of excellent courses has achieved certain results.
 Under the trend of network teaching and research, the application of excellent courses in teaching and research is getting preliminary promotion.
 However, at present, there is a widespread phenomenon of "emphasis on sunshine and light on use" in excellent class activities^[7], which pays less attention to the needs of teachers, and fails to seek the feasibility of teaching and research of excellent courses from the current situation.
 With the development of information technology and teaching curriculum reform, teaching and research innovation should be gradually paid attention to.
-Therefore, according to the current situation of application teaching and research of excellent courses, and tap the feasibility and various needs of application teaching and research of excellent courses, and tap the development potential of application teaching and research of excellent courses.
+Therefore, according to the current situation of application teaching and research of excellent courses in Guangdong Province, this study will analyze and summarize the feasibility and various needs of application teaching and research of excellent courses, and tap the development potential of application teaching and research of excellent courses.